 There is no additional charge to participate in group therapy.
 Groups are available to currently enrolled Texas State University students.
 Confidentiality in group therapy is respected.

-Moving Through Grief- Surviving the Death of a Loved One
+Moving Through Grief- Surviving the Death of a Loved One-->1-2:30PM: Started and CLOSED

 This group is designed to provide you with a safe space to process and grieve the death of a loved one.
 Each meeting will offer the opportunity for members to share their personal stories of loss while receiving support.
 The group will address expectations of the grief process, common responses to loss, coping skills, and self-care options.
 Group often helps reduce isolation that can be experienced when grieving and creates compassionate connections with others.